← All posts

 Common App Essay

-Below is the full set of Common App essay prompts for 2023-24.
+Below is the full set of Common App essay prompts for 2026-27 (unchanged from recent cycles).

 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.